Jawun Executive Secondments

 The program is designed to be immersive.
 To fully benefit from the program, secondees will require the support of their workplace and family in order to leave for the duration of the secondment.
 At times, there may be opportunities to engage in community activities outside of the normal required working hours.
 Secondees will usually be able to travel home on weekends.

 Accommodation typically involves secondees having their own room in a house shared by one or two other secondees.
-It is recommended that nominees go to Jawun’s website for more detailed information and discuss any concerns with their Agency and/or the OPS Jawun Program Co-ordinator, prior to submitting a nomination.
+Prior to submitting an nomination it is recommended that nominees visit Jawun’s website (www.jawun.org.au) for more detailed information and discuss any concerns with their Agency and/or the OPS Jawun Program Co-ordinator (email [email protected] or telephone Michelle Ralph on 08 8429 5698.

 All placements will involve a four-day induction program (including camping out and other cultural experiences), a five week project period and debriefing and evaluation sessions.